allenai/ike/README-AI2.md

 3. If you want to create a new machine, run the script in [`set_up_instance.sh`](scripts/set_up_instance.sh).
 It will create a new instance in EC2 and set it up for deployment.
 If you want to deploy to the existing machine, skip this step.
 4. Run `sbt "deploy prod"`.

-## Creating an index

-Cluster recommendation:
-For the `--clusters` parameter to `CreateIndex`, we recommend using clusters from the private datastore, in any of the `org.allenai.brownclusters.*` groups.
-The most common one is `datastore://private/org.allenai.brownclusters.acl/c500-v1`.

 ## Logging

 IKEs logs to standard out and to a rotated logs file in `/local/deploy/ike/logs`, just like all other AI2 services.
 In addition to that, it logs to Papertrail at https://papertrailapp.com/groups/1690753.
 Papertrail is configured to write archives to a bucket in S3 named `ai2-papertrail-backup`.
 All archives go there, not only IKE, so to get the IKE logs you have to filter them out.